anonl/nvlist/docs/_userguide/ch20-script-intro.md

 title: Script introduction
 ---

-@@@ VN is mostly text, so scripting language optimized for displaying text.

 ## Text

-@@@ Just type what you want to appear.
-Every line is a separate sentence (starts a new paragraph in NVL mode, new window of text for ADV mode (<- too advanced?))
+Visual novels are mostly text, so NVList tries to make displaying text as easy as possible.
+To show a line of text on the screen, just type what you want to appear:
 {% include sourcecode.html id="textnotation" content="
 A line of text.
 Another line of text.
 " %}

+Any line that doesn't start with a special character (and isn't in a block delimited by special characters) is treated as text and displayed as-is.

 ## Embedded scripting

-@@@ Lines starting with an `@`-character are code lines.
-NVList uses Lua (link!) as its scripting language.
-Easy to learn and VNs require very little programming.
+Lines starting with an `@`-character are code lines.
+NVList uses [Lua](https://www.lua.org/manual/5.1/) as its scripting language.
+Everything after the `@` is treated as Lua code.
+If you have multiple lines of Lue code in a row, you add `@@` above and below the code to create a block of Lua code.

 {% include sourcecode.html id="codenotation" content="
 @value = 2
 Text
 @@
-if value > 1 then
+-- The lines between the @@ characters are Lua code if value > 1 then
     jump(\"badend7\")
 end
 @@
 " %}

-@@@ Doesn't really matter what it does, but for completeness sake: assign value of `2` to `value`, then jumps to another script file (`badend7`) if `value` is greater than `1`.

 ## Comments